benhoyt/gosnip/README.md

 ## Why?

-I made gosnip because when coding in Go I often need to try little snippets of code to see what they do, for example, what does `fmt.Printf("%6.3f\n", 1.23)` do again?
-I could use the [Go playground](https://play.golang.org/), but it's nice to be able to use a one-line command.
+I made gosnip because when coding in Go I often want to try little snippets of code to see what they do, for example, "how does format string `%6.3f` work again?"
+I could use the
+[Go playground](https://play.golang.org/), but it's nice to be able to use a one-line command.
 Also, I often develop while offline on my bus commute, so don't have access to the online Go playground (yes, I